Home Drug Study Drug Study Lithium Carbonate (Eskalith)

 • Report early signs of extrapyramidal reactions promptly to physician.
 The encephalopathic syndrome may be induced when lithium is given concomitantly with haloperidol or with other antipsychotic medication, particularly in older adults.

 • Keep physician informed of all presenting S&S. The fine tremor of hand or jaw, polyuria, mild thirst, transient mild nausea, and general discomfort that may occur in early treatment of mania sometimes persist throughout therapy.
-Usually, however, symptoms subside with temporary reduction of dose.
-If symptoms persist, drug is withdrawn.
+Usually, however, symptoms subside with a temporary reduction of dose.
+If symptoms persist, the drug is withdrawn.

 • Monitor thyroid function periodically.
 Be alert to and report symptoms of hypothyroidism.